1st Royal Surrey Militia: Long peace

-Although officers continued to be commissioned into the militia and ballots were still held during the long peace after the Battle of Waterloo, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia during the long peace after the Battle of Waterloo, and ballots were still held until suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 The militia order of precedence balloted for in the Napoleonic War remained in force until 1833.
 In that year the King drew the lots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia.
 The regiments raised before the peace of 1763 took the first 47 places: both Surrey regiments were deemed to predate 1763 (even though the 2nd had disappeared until 1797), and the 2nd RSM was allotted 11th place, the 1st RSM only 20th.
 Formally, the regiment became the 20th, or 1st Royal Surrey Militia: most regiments paid little notice, but the 1st RSM did include the numeral in its badge (see below).